 However, IAM Masters is now widely recognised as the highest civilian qualification in the UK.

-To book your Advanced Driver (IAM) in Derby, Derbyshire, Staffordshire, Nottinghamshire, Leicestershire and throughout the East Midlands or if you have an enquiry, please get in touch by completing the contact form or by telephone or email.
+To book your Advanced Driver (IAM) in Derby, Derbyshire, East Staffordshire, Nottinghamshire, Leicestershire and throughout the East Midlands or if you have an enquiry, please get in touch by completing the contact form or by telephone or email.